miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 nix develop
 ```

-And a warning vomits up with a bunch of messages including warning:
+And a warning vomits up with a bunch of messages including:

 ```
 'https://cache.flakehub.com' does not appear to be a binary cache